Karandev2007/KyraDock/README.md

 ## How It Works
 1. Wake Word Detection (Offline)
 Kyra uses a local Picovoice model to detect "Hey Kyra" entirely offline.
 This keeps response time fast and your data private.
 2. Voice Recognition
 After the wake word, Kyra listens using your microphone and transcribes your speech using the Google Web Speech API.
 3. AI Brain (Groq API)
 The query command is sent to Groq’s API model for a natural and smart response.
 4. Text-to-Speech
 Kyra speaks the answer using pyttsx3, running in a dedicated thread to allow interruptions.
 So if you change your mind or issue a new command, she’ll stop and listen again.

-5. Background Commands & Server
+5. **Commands & Built-in Server**
 Kyra isn’t just for chatting.
-She also runs other background tasks – like controlling system functions or triggering remote actions.
+She also runs other tasks like performing daily tasks example: alarm, weather updates, notification center, random facts & jokes and much more like controlling system functions or triggering remote actions.
 It includes a small powerful server allowing deploying web applications and control over them using GUI or Voice.

 ![image](https://github.com/user-attachments/assets/847d73e6-36cc-4ed2-a811-5bd93344610f)
 ![image](https://github.com/user-attachments/assets/f74e9a25-acca-4d3e-aadd-b86518e19e96)